christk1/MSH_tensorflow_keras/README.md

-# Additive Angular Margin Loss #
+# Modification of SoftMax to distribute features on a hypersphere #

-Additive Angular Margin Loss (arcloss) used in MNIST dataset for the porpose of showing the difference in embeddings topology between training with softmax and softmax along with arcloss.
+VGG16 Training using MNIST dataset to show the difference in feature PCA visualization between SoftMax and modified SoftMax.

 ##### Versions for Tensorflow 1.14 and 2.0 #####

 ### Features: ###
-1. softmax training
+1. SoftMax training
-2. arcloss+softmax training
+2. modified SoftMax training
-3. fine-tuning of softmax with arcloss+softmax
+3. fine-tuning of SoftMax with modified SoftMax
 4. Tensorboard visualizations

 ##### Tensorflow 1.14: #####
 ```
 python3 mnist.py
 ```
-Visualization of scalars and embeddings using:
+Visualization of scalars and features using:
 ```tensorboard --logdir path/to/logs_mnist```
 ##### Tensorflow 2.0: #####
 ```